luksen/snot/README.md

 Specifying 0 as id will close the head of the queue.
 This is an extension to the specification.
 This is useful for non-expiring notifications or notifications with a long timeout.

+## Todo

+ - handle markup one way or the other
+ - honor replaces\_ip
+ - handle urgency levels

 ## Capabilities